humannocode/nocodb/README.md

 <img src="demo-screenrecordings/AidDelivery_6.gif" alt="..." />

-* Both examples are inspired by real use cases, but the details of the table structures are reduced in complexity for the sake of the demo.
+* Even though both examples are inspired by real use cases that encountered during our research within the domain, the details of the table structures are reduced in complexity for the sake of the demo.
 Also the data is completely made up for the demo - including the geographical data points.

 ### Maybe table here??